-- when treating teenagers, you should talk with them with the same respect as with an adult person. - If they find you intimidating, remove the white coat and take a few steps back; - 6.
+- If they find you intimidating, remove the white coat and take a few steps back1; - 6.
 Try to get close later on. - 7.
 Adjust the way you communicate, using terms the child will understand. - 8.
 When having an appointment with a pediatric patient, be positive, patient, and smile.